thiagodnf/start-reactor-for-command-line/README.md

-# Start Reactor for Console
+# Start Reactor for Command Line

-Start Reactor is a long task in Among Us to run in the console
+Start Reactor is a long task in Among Us to run in the command line